 by Ardell Broadbent

 After eight months of volunteering for an intentional community, and then renting a house there for four months, I saw many people move in, temporarily or hoping for a long term stay.
 They came full of enthusiasm.
 Some were inspired by positive reviews from short-term residents.
 Everyone eventually left.
 I want to share my observations in a way that could help interested individuals evaluate ICs, but this could also help owners or managers.
 These are changes that I would want to see, as a potential community member, before I would feel safe or willing to join a community long term.
 At one point I had been invited to participate in a leadership training session and had helped with grant writing, so I believe it was fair to conclude they might consider my perspective worth considering.
 This is a letter of feedback I offered to the owners prior to stating my intent of leaving.
 Even though I felt it was most likely they would dismiss it as they had others’ feedback, I felt it was important to offer what I could.
 Specific names are removed.
-A related page discusses how a landlord situation differs from intentional community, which passes on additional points that I learned from the situation described next.
+A related page discusses leadership challenges, which passes on additional points that I learned from the situation described next.

-A Workable Business Model for Covid Times
+A Workable Business Model for Challenging Times

 I understand you are already considering a rent-to-own model.
 I would like to help you work out some of the details even if we both decide I’m not a good fit for the community.
 I learned from my own experience with using my home as a rental, that altho short term you can charge higher per-night price, short term rentals can yield lower income due to times between renters and the expense of turnovers.
 Also, short term rentals increase your covid risk and might create personnel overwhelm.
 Both on Airbnb and TripAdvisor, [this IC] is rated as average.
 That means you probably aren’t going to be able to charge top pricing for short term stays.
 That could keep you on the hamster wheel of chasing short-term profit and thus not being able to invest the energy to level up to admit long-term renters who could become fully contributing community members.
 Whatever you need to do to keep afloat in the short term, your best chance for financial sustainability seems to be in bringing in community members who (a) have committed with a solid understanding of policy and (b) feel confident that they can safely buy in.
 It seems the pandemic has heightened people’s interest in living sustainably, so it would be an excellent time to send out an invitation for applicants who have prior ties to [this IC] to live a year on site.
 Perhaps those with prior on-site residence could have their prior time count toward the year.
 After that trial run, you could feel more confident to do a rent-to-own agreement.
-This could help move you toward what it seems you say you have long wanted: a close-knit small community that doesn’t require constant teaching and conflict management.
+This could help move you toward what you say you have long wanted: a close-knit small community that doesn’t require constant teaching and conflict management.

-You need good onboarding practices.
 Please consider the following recommendations:

 - Site fees and policies need to be available online in detail.
 I certainly wasn’t aware of some of the extra mandated fees, although I read the handbook and much more.
 Pandemic policies and other safety precautions need to be available online.
 People need to be able to decide prior to onboarding whether or not they (a) can afford the costs and (b) feel comfortable with and commit to abide by all policies.
 In my case, [name of prior long-term member] was excellent at onboarding in some aspects, but she can’t be expected to memorize and transmit every policy.
 I explained in advance what was affordable for me.
 I buy much of my own food, so my expectation was that the amount was adequate.